Economic history of the Russian Federation: 2010–2014

-Russian financial crisis (2014–2017)
+2014–2017 financial crisis

-The 2014–2017 financial crisis in Russia is the result of the collapse of the Russian ruble beginning in the second half of 2014.
+The 2014–2017 financial crisis was the result of the collapse of the Russian ruble beginning in the second half of 2014.
 A decline in confidence in the Russian economy caused investors to sell off their Russian assets, which led to a decline in the value of the Russian ruble and sparked fears of a Russian financial crisis.
 The lack of confidence in the Russian economy stemmed from at least two major sources.
-The first is the fall in the price of oil in 2014.
+The first was the fall in the price of oil in 2014.
 Crude oil, a major export of Russia, declined in price by nearly 50% between its yearly high in June 2014 and 16 December 2014.
-The second is the result of international economic sanctions imposed on Russia following Russia's annexation of Crimea and the Russian military intervention in Ukraine.
+The second was the result of international economic sanctions imposed on Russia following Russia's 2014 annexation of Crimea and the subsequent Russo-Ukrainian War.

-The crisis has affected the Russian economy, both consumers and companies, and regional financial markets, as well as Putin's ambitions regarding the Eurasian Economic Union.
+The crisis affected the Russian economy, both consumers and companies, and regional financial markets, as well as Putin's ambitions regarding the Eurasian Economic Union.
 The Russian stock market in particular experienced large declines with a 30% drop in the RTS Index from the beginning of December through 16 December 2014.